 Sentences and other penalties for espionage vary according to the facts of the case, but typically include long prison sentences, often for life (as do other crimes against the government).
 Members of the military who are convicted of the crime may receive the death penalty "or such other punishment as a court-martial may direct," according the the Uniform Code of Military Justice.
 While most federal crimes have a five-year statute of limitations, acts of espionage generally carry a 10-year statute of limitations.

-If you have been charged with espionage by the U.S. government, chances are you probably already have legal representation.
+If you've been charged with espionage by the U.S. government, chances are you probably already have legal representation.
 These and other federal charges of crimes against the government are taken very seriously and can result in lengthy prison sentences.
-If you have questions about a federal crime, consider getting a free and confidential legal evaluation of your situation today.
+If you have questions about a federal crime, it's critical to seek the advice of an experienced attorney.
+Even if you're just looking for a second opinion, a qualified criminal defense attorney in your area can help.
+Reach out to one today to learn more.